 What makes me go "ooh!", "aHh..." & "yum!"?

+Thank you for reading this little snippet about me.
 May you enjoy a sense of breathspace while you browse, and please feel free to share your thoughts with me!